-- If the extension includes an analog multiline BIS or MLX telephone and is not assigned as a CTI-enabled extension, this is most likely the cause of the problem.
+- If the extension includes an analog multiline BIS or MLX telephone and is not assigned as a PassageWay Telephony Services client extension, this is most likely the cause of the problem.
 Consult the PassageWay Telephony Services Network Manager's Guide for information about changing the extension's status. - If the extension is assigned to receive CTI treatment, go to Possible Cause 3.